 Parent Support Advisor

 My name is Louise Cutler and I am the Parent Support Adviser here at Glen Park Primary School and Glen Park Little Buddies Pre-School.
-You can find my office by the reception cloakroom, I work on a Monday, Tuesday and Wednesday but I am also available throughout Thursday and Friday if required (via appointment).
+You can find my office by the reception cloakroom, I work Monday - Friday and appointments can be made during my 'Surgery Times,' on Mon, Tues and Thu mornings and Friday afternoons.

 For those of you who have not met me through Little Buddies Pre-School or through having older children here at Glen Park Primary, I am also a parent to 2 children here at Glen Park so understand being a parent can sometimes be tough!!
 Sometimes we all need advice, support and someone to listen and see things from a parents perspective.